 What We Do

 Situated on 40 acres of land, Ballyntyne Learning Farm offers children an idyllic location where they can learn, play, and explore nature.
-As a field trip destination for schools, groups, and families, children explore a variety of nature-centered subjects through hands-on projects that capture the senses along with fun and engaging demonstrations.
+The farm serves as a great destination for children to explore a variety of nature-centered subjects through hands-on projects that capture the senses along with fun and engaging demonstrations.

 WHAT PEOPLE SAY